Taz1205/lm-code-react-props-state-cat-cards/activities/activity_9_extension.md

 It would be great for our users to be able to add their favourite cats (and dogs?).
 Can you:

--   Add a form for users to submit new cats, with input text boxes for fields like name, species, fave food, etc.
+- Add a form for users to submit new cats, with input text boxes for fields like name, species, fave food, birth year etc.

 Hint: the `value` of these `<input>` elements will need to be stored in state variables.